-Parents do not always report all of their income on the Child Support Guidelines Worksheet or Financial Statement.
+Parents do not always report all their income on the Child Support Guidelines Worksheet or Financial Statement.

 - They might not know what counts as income;